 The strength of the Village Society is in its members.
 The larger and more active the Society is, the more our opinions will be respected.
 When controversial issues arise, the Society can mobilise suitable opposition to any threat to our environment.
 Like any society, the management of the work has to be organised and is usually done by the committee whose number averages around twelve.

 In 2014 your Society adopted the Village Sign for its logo.
 The Society commissioned and paid for the sign, which stands close to the Green, several years beforehand.
+The Society's Constitution was also updated at the AGM in 2014 and can be viewed below.

 In recent years the Village Society has given grants to local schoolchildren towards educational trips.
 We have put together guidelines and an application form which can be accessed by clicking on the document links at the bottom of this page.